aligredo/java-egyptian-id-info-extractor/README.md

 ## To Run It
 ----
+1. Install Maven
-cd into the project direcorty then:
+2. cd into the project direcorty. then:
 ```bash
  ./mvnw spring-boot:run
 ```